SPAAM-community/wss-summer-school/docs/2022/day-2.md

 #### SSH setup

-To begin, we will set up an SSH key to facilitate easier authentication when transferring data between local and remote repositories.
+To begin, you will set up an SSH key to facilitate easier authentication when transferring data between local and remote repositories.
 In other words, follow this section of the tutorial so that you never have to type in your github password again!

-Begin by activating the conda environment for this section (see **Preparation** section above).
+Begin by activating the conda environment for this section (see **Preparation** above).

 ```conda activate git-eager```